ECSE321-Fall2018/t09/README.md

 Advertisement | Browser for Advertisement list | features History | Show user's historic trips | features

-## Update of 2018/10/20: Just two tips
+## Update of 2018/10/20: Two tips

-- Make sure to use descriptive Ids when modify the view
+- Make sure to use descriptive Ids when modifying the view
 - When you want to send a request to  the backend that requires a role Anthorization, you can choose to use a request method from AsyncHttpClient that has a Header[] as argument, and put the Token as a basicHeader in the Header[].
 This is a little troublesome since you have to give a Header[] for every request method, but it is the only approach I found for now that works for both AsyncHttpClient and Bearer Token.
 For example:
 ```